skrysmanski/AppMotor/src/AppMotor.CliApp/CommandLine/README.md

 ### Application with a Single Function

-`CliApplicationWithParams` and `CliApplicationWithCommand` on the other hand cannot have verbs but only parameters.
+`CliApplicationWithParams` on the other hand cannot have verbs but only parameters.
 These applications only provide *one* function.
-Examples for this application type are `cd`, `rm`, or `dir`.
+Examples for this application type are `cd`, `rm`, or `dir/`ls`.
 As such, they require an "executor" method and usually have parameters (you can think of them as single-command applications).

 ```c#
 internal sealed class MoveApplication : CliApplicationWithParams